 Earl’s leadership of Styling could fairly be called enlightened despotism.
-He was brilliant and tyrannical, commanding loyalty through a combination of charisma and fear.
-One of his favorite tactics involved his specially constructed massive desk, which put him at eye level with visitors even while Earl was seated.
-He could be supremely charming one moment, a barking autocrat the next, and he brooked no disagreement with his aesthetic judgment.
+He was brilliant and tyrannical, commanding loyalty through a combination of charisma, fear, and showmanship.
+He was fond of theatrical tricks, like elevating a styling model on blocks so he could suddenly and dramatically lower it during a presentation.
+Even his massive desk was specially crafted for maximum visual effect, an imposing signifier of his power that put him almost at eye level with visitors even while seated.
+Earl could be supremely charming one moment, a barking autocrat the next, and he brooked no disagreement with his aesthetic judgment.

 Earl was always aware that he had to walk a fine line, anticipating where public taste was going without making his cars too radical for the average buyer.
 He was hesitant, for example, about tail fins, which first bowed on the 1948 Cadillac, and when Frank Hershey originally presented his be-finned clay model, Earl ordered him to take the fins off, fearing they might be too much for conservative Cadillac customers.
 It was only after GM president Charlie Wilson and new Cadillac chief engineer Ed Cole decided that they liked the fins that Earl embraced them.

 The problem with a strategy based on calculated risks is that there is always a chance that one of your competitors will be more brazen, and that is precisely what happened to GM in the late fifties.